acdh-oeaw/VELD_registry/README.md

     - valid: True
     - metadata:
       - description: This code veld encapsulates and veldifies the parseudpipe script.
 All its config here are passed down to the script.
 For more information on its usage and config, see: https://github.com/ufal/teitok-tools?tab=readme-ov-file#parseudpipe
-      - topic: NLP, ETL, tokenization, universal dependencies
+      - topic: NLP, ETL, Tokenization, Universal Dependencies
       - input:
         - 1:
           - file_type: xml